Center for Diabetes and Cardiometabolic Health – CDCH

 Portal Hypertension and Variceal Monitoring

 We watch closely for signs of portal hypertension and variceal complications.
-We coordinate upper endoscopy (EGD) evaluation to screen for esophageal varices in patients at increased bleeding risk.
+We coordinate upper endoscopy (EGD) evaluations to screen for esophageal varices in patients at increased bleeding risk.
 We monitor closely for complications and recommend appropriate follow-up when needed.

 Digestive Health and GI Support